fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> But Fredrik, in this age and time.
+Is there not every tendency that a code base in vanilla Javascript is tending to Legacy code.
+And also, developers grow, leave, retire.
+New developers now tend to love new tools even though they can work with old ones.

 > What motivates you to create these videos?

 > Fredrik are there any dangers on making friends with coligues?